paulinagzd/detectas/web_server/ml_model/README.md

 # Facial-detection-of-Autism
 This project aims to develop a machine learning model to perform autism detection based on facial images for children aged 2-8 years.
+We used Tensorflow to implement a Convolutional Neural Network and trained the model on data obtained from kaggle (Dataset).
+We then trained our model on the 2536 train images in this dataset and were able to achieve 87.6% accuracy on the 400 test images.